Spring Observations

 2 thoughts on “Spring Observations

-1. naomig@the happy sanitarium
+1. naomig@the happy sanitarium's avatarnaomig@the happy sanitarium

 Wow!
 The Lower Falls pictures are amazing!
 The Columbia is crazy high here right now–they’ve got all the spillways rocking on the dams, and it’s still looks really high.